 "There is no frigate like a book to take us lands away, nor any coursers like a page of prancing poetry."

-Check out the online Britannica School website!
+Check out the online Britannica School website.
 Our District has purchased this incredible non-fiction resource for students of all ages to assist in research projects or just to learn about something new.
-Access it through the website www.school.eb.com with the username coeurdalene and the password learn.
-This is for ALL ages, it even features a pre-school section.
+Access it through the website www.school.eb.com with the username and the password I shared with the students.
+This is for ALL ages!

 A few bedtime story favorites of mine are: Goodnight Moon by Margaret Wise Brown; The Secret Garden by Frances Hodgson Burnett.
 Frog and Toad are Friends by Arnold Lobel; The Dragon in the Sock Drawer by Kate Klimo; Gossamer by Lois Lowry; and Little House on the Prairie by Laura Ingalls Wilder.